 Marketing Tools

-One of the most common inquiries we get is about marketing tools, and specifically CRM.
-While there are big, well-known players in the market like Salesforce.com, these tools generally have more fire-power than the average insurance agency needs.
+One of the most common inquiries from agency owners concerns marketing tools, specifically customer relationship management.
+While there are big, well-known players in the market like Salesforce.com, these tools generally have more firepower than the average insurance agency needs.

 Here are a few recommendations that create a faster path to growth for insurance agencies, from advertising tools to contact management and engagement software to help with cross-selling and retention.